djndl1/CSNotes/algorithm/c_algo/c_algo_struct.md

 One of the basic rules concerning programming is that no routine should ever exceed a page.

 An _abstract data type_ (ADT) is a set of operations.
 Abstract data types are mathematical abstractions.
 Objects such as lists, sets, and graphs along with their operations, can be viewed as abstract data types, just as integers, reals, and booleans are data types.
-There is no rule telling us which operations msut be supported for each ADT; this is a design decision.
+There is no rule telling us which operations must be supported for each ADT; this is a design decision.

 ## Lists, Stacks, Queues